codeboyim/rws/README.md

 Features
 ----

 The code in this sample is extracted from the RealWork project.
-It has been simplified and re-developed to emphasize on the following technical features:
+It has been simplified to emphasize on the following technical features:

 - Code separation and modularized development
 - Re-usable components, e.g. Notes